gamtiq/wrapme/README.md

 ## API <a name="api"></a> [&#x2191;](#start)

-### wrap(target, method, handler?, settings?): Function
+### wrap(target, field, handler?, settings?): Function

-Wraps specified object's method or standalone function into new (wrapping) function that calls passed handler which may run wrapped function eventually.
+Wraps specified object's field/method or standalone function into new (wrapping) function that calls passed handler which eventually may run wrapped function or get/set field's value.

 Arguments:

-* `target: Function | object` - Function that should be wrapped or an object whose method will be wrapped and replaced.
+* `target: Function | object` - Function that should be wrapped or an object whose field/method will be wrapped and replaced.
-* `method: Function | string` - Name of method that should be wrapped or a handler when function is passed for `target` parameter.
+* `field: Function | string` - Name of field/method that should be wrapped or a handler when function is passed for `target` parameter.
-* `handler: Function | object` - A function (interceptor) that should be executed when newly created function is called, or optional settings when function is passed for `target` parameter.
+* `handler: Function | object` - A function (interceptor) that should be executed when newly created function is called or get/set operation for the field is applied, or optional settings when function is passed for `target` parameter.
 * `settings: object` - Optional settings that will be available in `handler`.
-* `settings.after: boolean` (optional) - Whether original function or method should be called after `handler`.
+* `settings.after: boolean` (optional) - Whether original function, method or field's operation should be called after `handler`.
-* `settings.before: boolean` (optional) - Whether original function or method should be called before `handler`.
+* `settings.before: boolean` (optional) - Whether original function, method or field's operation should be called before `handler`.
-* `settings.beforeResult: boolean` (optional) - Whether original function or method should be called before `handler` and whether original's result should be returned.
 * `settings.bind: boolean` (optional) - Whether wrapping function should be bound to `target` object.
 * `settings.context: object` (optional) - Context (`this`) that should be used for `handler` call.
 * `settings.data: any` (optional) - Any data that should be available in `handler`.
+* `settings.get: boolean | Function` (optional) - Whether field's get operation should be intercepted and whether created wrapping function should be used as field's getter (by default `true` for usual (non-functional) field and `false` for method).
+* `settings.listen: boolean` (optional) - Whether original function, method or field's operation should be called before `handler` and whether original's result should be returned.
+* `settings.set: boolean | Function` (optional) - Whether field's set operation should be intercepted and whether created wrapping function should be used as field's setter (by default `true` for usual (non-functional) field and `false` for method).

-Returns wrapping function when `target` is a function, or a function that restores original method when `target` is an object.
+Returns wrapping function when `target` is a function, or a function that restores original field/method when `target` is an object.

 An object with the following fields will be passed into `handler`:

-* `arg: any[]` - array of arguments that were passed to the wrapping function or method.
+* `arg: any[]` - Array of arguments that were passed to the wrapping function.
+* `arg0: any` - Value of `arg[0]`.
+* `byCall: boolean` - Whether wrapping function is called as object's method or as usual function (by a call operation).
+* `byGet: boolean` - Whether wrapping function is called to get field's value (by get operation, as field's getter).
+* `bySet: boolean` - Whether wrapping function is called to set field's value (by set operation, as field's setter).
+* `byUnwrap: boolean` - Whether wrapping function (and `handler`) is called during unwrapping.
-* `context: object` - context (`this`) with which wrapping function is called.
+* `context: object` - Context (`this`) with which wrapping function is called.
-* `data: any` - value of `settings.data` option.
+* `data: any` - Value of `settings.data` option.
+* `field: string | undefined` - Name of the field or method that was wrapped.
+* `fieldWrap: boolean` - Whether field's get and/or set operation was wrapped.
+* `funcWrap: boolean` - Whether standalone function (not object's field/method) was wrapped.
+* `get: (() => any) | undefined` - Function that returns field's current value if field was wrapped.
-* `method: string` - name of the method or function that was wrapped.
+* `method: string` - Name of the method or function that was wrapped.
+* `methodWrap: boolean` - Whether method was wrapped.
-* `number: number` - number of `handler`'s call (starting from 1).
+* `number: number` - Number of `handler`'s call (starting from 1).
-* `result: any` - result of original function/method when it is called before `handler`.
+* `result: any` - Result of original function/method when it is called before `handler`.
-* `run: (...args?) => any` - method that calls original function or method;
+* `run: (...args?) => any` - Method that calls original function/method or field's getter/setter;
 by default values from `arg` will be used as arguments;
 but you may pass arguments to `run` and they will be used instead of the original arguments.
-* `runApply: (any[]?) => any` - similar to `run` but accepts an array of new arguments, e.g. `runApply([1, 2, 3])` is equivalent to `run(1, 2, 3)`;
+* `runApply: (any[]?) => any` - Similar to `run` but accepts an array of new arguments, e.g. `runApply([1, 2, 3])` is equivalent to `run(1, 2, 3)`;
 if the first argument of `runApply` is not an array it will be wrapped into array (i.e. `[arguments[0]]`);
 only the first argument  of `runApply` is used.
-* `save: object` - an object that can be used to preserve some values between `handler` calls.
+* `save: object` - An object that can be used to preserve some values between `handler` calls.
+* `set: ((value: any) => any) | undefined` - Function that changes field's current value if field was wrapped.
-* `settings: object` - value of `settings` parameter; except for `settings.bind` and `settings.context`,
+* `settings: object` - Value of `settings` parameter; except for `settings.bind` and `settings.context`,
 it is possible to change any setting to alter following execution;
 so be careful when you change a field's value of `settings` object.
-* `target: (...args) => any` - original function or method that was wrapped.
+* `target: ((...args) => any) | string` - Original function or method that was wrapped, or name of wrapped field.
-* `targetObj: object | null` - an object whose method was wrapped and replaced.
+* `targetObj: object | null` - An object whose field/method was wrapped and replaced.
+* `value: any` - Previous value returned by wrapping function.

-When `settings.after` and `settings.beforeResult` are `false`, result of `handler` will be returned from wrapping function.
+When `settings.after` and `settings.listen` are `false`, result of `handler` will be returned from wrapping function.

-### intercept(target, method, handler?, settings?): Function
+### intercept(target, field, handler?, settings?): Function

-Wraps specified object's method(s) or standalone function into new (wrapping) function that calls passed handler which may run wrapped function eventually.
+Wraps specified object's field(s)/method(s) or standalone function into new (wrapping) function that calls passed handler which eventually may run wrapped function or get/set field's value.

 Arguments:

-* `target: Function | object` - Function that should be wrapped or an object whose method(s) will be wrapped and replaced.
+* `target: Function | object` - Function that should be wrapped or an object whose field(s)/method(s) will be wrapped and replaced.
-* `method: Function | string | string[]` - Name of method (or list of method names) that should be wrapped or a handler when function is passed for `target` parameter.
+* `field: Function | string | string[]` - Name of field/method (or list of field/method names)
+that should be wrapped or a handler when function is passed for `target` parameter.
-* `handler: Function | object` - A function (interceptor) that should be executed when newly created function is called, or optional settings when function is passed for `target` parameter.
-See `wrap` for details.
+* `handler: Function | object` - A function (interceptor) that should be executed when newly created function is called or get/set operation for the field is applied, or settings when function is passed for `target` parameter.
 * `settings: object` - Optional settings that will be available in `handler`.
 See `wrap` for details.

-Returns wrapping function when `target` is a function, or a function that restores original method(s) when `target` is an object.
+Returns wrapping function when `target` is a function, or a function that restores original field(s)/method(s) when `target` is an object.

 See `doc` folder for details.